parodos-dev/serverless-workflows-config/docs/main/create-ocp-project/README.md

 If persistence is enabled, you must have a PostgreSQL instance running in the same `namespace` as the workflows.
 Typically this is the `sonataflow-infra` namespace.

-A Secret containing the PostgreSQL credentials must exists as well.
+A Secret containing the PostgreSQL credentials must exist as well.
 See https://www.parodos.dev/orchestrator-helm-chart/postgresql on how to install a PostgreSQL instance.
 Please follow the section detailing how to install it using Helm - this will create the necessary secret and credentials.

 ## Installing the Helm Chart